chadxz/personal-website/src/posts/2023-07-10-self-review.md

 being _self-directing_.
 A trick I have used for years to do my best work and reduce the burden on my coworkers is to review my own work.

-Reviewing your own work means to take off your "author" hat and put on your "reviewer" hat, inspecting it from a detached perspective and evaluating its merits, style, and other qualities as if you were reviewing the same from someone else.
-You want to do this prior to sharing your work with others, so that they don't also have to muddle through all the mistakes you will find on your own in your self-review.
+Reviewing your own work means taking off your "author" hat and putting on your "reviewer" hat, inspecting it from a detached perspective and evaluating its merits, style, and other qualities as if you were reviewing the same from someone else.
+You want to do this prior to sharing your work with others so that they don't also have to muddle through all the mistakes you will find on your own in your self-review.
 You will also want to hold yourself to a higher standard than you would hold others to, to grow yourself and set a good example